Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 You're kind.

-I'm going to write about this.
+And I'm going to write about this.

 The word will be spread far and wide through my chronicles.

-It's lovely.
 Thank you.
+Stephen.

-Charitable and philanthropic, and that's with a V.
+You're charitable and philanthropic, and that's with a V.

 Philanthropic.
 That's right.